sqx-afk/DeepMed/README.md

 `d`: A numeric vector for the binary treatment variable, which is coded as 0 or 1.

 `m`: A numeric vector or a numeric matrix for the mediator variable.
-When the mediator is categorical, m is a matrix with q columns for q dummy variables.
+When the mediator is categorical, m should be a matrix with q columns for q dummy variables.

 `x`: A numeric vector or a numeric matrix with p columns for p covariates.